Mental Health Case Management vs. Therapy: What’s the Difference?

 • You want to understand yourself better and work toward personal growth.

 Unlike case management, therapy dives into the emotional side of mental health, helping you heal, grow, and develop new coping skills.
+Types of therapy such as individual therapy for relationships, brief strategic family therapy, or art therapy may be recommended depending on your specific needs.

-Woman smiling while talking to a man
+Woman smiling while talking to a therapist - The LHH Experience

 Case Management vs. Therapy: Which One Do You Need?